sgopalk/Quantum-Superposition/README.md

 # Quantum Superposition in 1D Box

-A Streamlit app to visualize the time evolution of a quantum particle in a 1D infinite potential well using superposition of eigenstates.
+A Streamlit app to visualize the time evolution of a quantum particle in a 1D infinite potential well using superposition of eigenstates and Collapse of the wavefunction.

 # Features